agentmorris/und-ducks/README.md

 #### und-ducks-inference.py

+* Currently a stub, will merge with usgs-geese-inference.py the next time I need to run inference with this model.

 * Run inference on a folder of images, which means, for each image:

     * Split the image into overlapping patches